 On May 6, 2008, we received a determination letter from The Nasdaq Stock Market indicating that we have failed to regain compliance with the \$1.00 minimum bid price requirement for continued listing on the Nasdaq Global Market.
 We were first notified by Nasdaq that we failed to comply with the minimum bid price requirement on November 5, 2007.
 We subsequently requested a hearing to a Nasdaq Listing Qualifications Panel to appeal the delisting determination.
-During the appeal process, our common stock will continue to trade on The Nasdaq Global Market.
-Our hearing is scheduled for June 12, 2008.
+Our hearing was held on June 12, 2008.
+Nasdaq has informed us that, due to the structure of the proposed Arrangement, it will require us to comply with its reverse merger rules in accordance with Marketplace Rule 4340(a), which will require us to meet the initial listing standards for the Nasdaq Global Market or Nasdaq Capital Market, as applicable.